damste/libsf/utils/sdebug/readme.txt

 aligned value on x86.

-To help track down the cause of the buffer overrun, I want to write this sanitizing debugger which is planned to:
+To help track down the cause of the buffer overrun, I want to write this sanitizing debugger which is planned to connect to a 32-bit Windows application, and perform the following:

 	(1)  Single-step execute a program, allowing for setup to control which IP address ranges are stepped through